IRFM/thermavip/docs/core.md

 ## Archiving

 The library defines the interface VipArchive to serialize/deserialize any type of objects, including QObject pointers.
-Currently, only XML and binary serialization are provided through th classes:
+Currently, only XML and binary serialization are provided through the classes:

--	VipBinaryArchive: binary serialization/deserialization using an internal format,
+-	`VipBinaryArchive`: binary serialization/deserialization using an internal format,
--	VipXOStringArchive: XML serialization to buffer,
+-	`VipXOStringArchive`: XML serialization to buffer,
--	VipXOfArchive: XML serialization to file,
+-	`VipXOfArchive`: XML serialization to file,
--	VipXIStringArchive: XML deserialization from buffer,
+-	`VipXIStringArchive`: XML deserialization from buffer,
--	VipXIfArchive: XML deserialization from file.
+-	`VipXIfArchive`: XML deserialization from file.

 Within Thermavip, the serialization mechanism is mainly used to save/restore sessions, and to copy processing pipelines.